Brisppy/twitch-archiver/README.md

 * Requires minimal setup or external programs.

 [^1]: If you wish to speed up (or slow down) the downloading of VOD pieces, supply the '--threads NUMBER' argument to the script.
 This changes how many download threads are used to grab the individual video files.
 With the default of 20, I can max out my gigabit Internet while downloading to an M.2 drive.
-[^2]: If a VOD is being archived while it is live and deleted, the archived video will contain everything up to a couple minutes before the deletion point.
-This is because streams are *currently* downloaded via their associated VOD which is a couple minutes behind.
+[^2]: If a VOD is being archived while it is live and deleted, the archived video will contain everything up to a couple of minutes before the deletion point.
+This is because streams are *currently* downloaded via their associated VOD which is a couple of minutes behind.

 ## Requirements